stevewhitmore/notes/aws/aws-dev-cert/compute/compute_fundamentals.md

 - When the instance is stopped or terminated, all saved data on disk is lost
 - However, if you reboot your data will remain intact
 - Unlike EBS volumes, you're unable to detach instance store volumes from the instance

+> AWS Instance Store Volumes are hosted by EC2 instances themselves

 ### Security